 Paleo Slow Cooker Beef Stew is the ultimate comfort food.
-Perfect for cold winter weather, this beef stew is full of flavour and packed with healthy ingredients that your whole family will love.
-Make this beef stew in your crockpot for the perfect weeknight meal.
+Perfect for cold fall and winter weather, this beef stew is full of flavour and packed with healthy ingredients.
+It's Whole30, low carb and keto and can also be made in your Crockpot for the perfect weeknight meal.

 Does cold, fall weather make you crave warm comfort food?
 Food like soups, stews, chilis, hot chocolate and warm tea?
 It definitely makes me crave comfort food.
 And when I think of comfort food there is almost nothing better than a giant bowl of beef stew.

-Growing up I always loved beef stew.
-I was one of those crazy kids who actually got excited when my parents said we were having stew for dinner.
-There is just something about the mix of vegetables and meat with that warm comforting broth that is just so, so good!
-I remember using a bun to get every last drop of stew out of my bowl as a child.
-I literally ate every single drop of it.
-And even now, my love for stew has never changed.
-Considering how often I make stew it’s a little ironic that I’ve never published a stew recipe on the blog before.
-The issue is that I never really measure the ingredients when I make stew.
-I have been making it for so long that I don’t even think about it anymore.
-But I decided it was finally time to actually measure the ingredients I was using so I could let you in on my favourite Paleo Slow Cooker Beef Stew Recipe too.
+Considering how often I make stew it's a little ironic that I've never published a stew recipe on the blog before.
+The issue is that I never measure the ingredients when I make stew.
+I have been making it for so long that I don't even think about it anymore.
+But I decided it was finally time to actually measure those ingredients so that I could share my favourite stew recipe with you.

 If you don't make stew right it can be pretty boring.
 Or even worse, the meat can come out tough and tasteless.
 There is almost nothing worse than biting into a piece of tough, chewy, tasteless beef.
 Over the years I have learned a couple tricks to guarantee that your stew meat will come out tender and flavourful every single time.
 Want to know what they are?